-Even a person possessing a lawful, valid prescription for a medication can be charged and brought to trial if the State believes that the prescription affected their ability to drive a vehicle safely.
+Even a person possessing a valid prescription for a medication can be charged if the Prosecutor believes that the prescription affected their ability to drive a vehicle safely.
 In other words, the driver may have had the lawful right to possess and use the drug, but did not have the right to operate a motor vehicle if the drug affected his ability to safely operate a motor vehicle.
 However, our office can sometimes use a client’s prescription history to demonstrate:

 a.) that our client has a history of taking the medicine and, as a result, has developed a tolerance to the medicine; and

 b.) that the pharmaceutical records demonstrate a regular timeline for refilling the medication, such that it is highly unlikely that our client “abused” the medication by taking more of the drug than prescribed by his physician.

 The Prosecutor must meet a high burden when pursuing DUI charges that involve an allegation of impairment caused by illegal drugs or medication.
 Not only must the State prove that a driver took the illegal drug or medication, but also that the substance then caused impairment while the person was driving.
 Therefore, to a large part, the prosecutor will be forced to rely on the evidence gathered by law enforcement on the date of the arrest.
 Typically, law enforcement will have made certain observations about a person’s speech, ability to talk and walk, and the manner in which they drove their car.
 Most often, however, the only scientific evidence available will be the results from a urine sample obtained from the accused following a DUI arrest.
 (Although, a small number of officers have been certified to give expert testimony as a “Drug Recognition Expert.”)(D.R.E.)